-The Hearing & Balance Center at ENT & Allergy Partners remains committed to the health and safety of our patients and employees amidst coronavirus concerns.
+The Hearing & Balance Center remains committed to the health and safety of our patients and employees amidst coronavirus concerns.
 Throughout the last several weeks we have continuously reviewed the guidelines set by various national medical organizations and have based our care protocols in the best interest and safety of our patients and staff.
 After thorough internal discussion, as well as following CMS guidelines and in coordination with DHEC and the Governors orders, we will soon be opening our clinics, surgery center and resuming allergy shots.
 Obviously, this will come with new safety protocols on the part of our providers and staff – and we will ask patients to participate in safety efforts as well.
 (See New Safety Protocols below.)

 New Safety Protocols:

 For your safety and the safety of others, please do not come into the office without an appointment, unless you require pharmacy services.
 Thank you!